ericrivera228/Planetary-Super-Store/front-end/README.md

 ### Locally

 If you wish, you can also download, build, and run the code locally.
-After downloading this repo folder:
+After downloading this repo folder, run the following commands:

-`npm install`
+1. `npm install` -
 Installs the library dependencies.

-`npm start`
+2. `npm start` -
 Runs the app in the development mode.